 If you’re working with a tight budget, however, you have another option: making your own custom kitchen cabinets.
 It’s a big task, for sure, but it’s not entirely difficult.
 Even beginner woodworkers can take up a tablesaw and some tools to create their very own cabinets.
 By making your own custom cabinets, you can do kitchen renovation at a more affordable price point.
 You also develop a new skill while you’re at it.

 So how do you make your own kitchen cabinets?
 Here are some helpful tips and steps to follow.

-The first thing you have to do is to measure the area where you will install the cabinets to make sure that they will fit.
+The first thing you have to do is to measure the area where you will install the custom kitchen cabinets to make sure that they will fit.
 Remember to measure not just the height and width, but also the depth of the cabinets.
 Usually, bottom cabinets are about 86 centimetres tall.
 This already factors in the added height of benchtops, which are usually 5 to 7.5 centimetres thick.
 For upper cabinets, add about 46 to 51 centimetres to the height of your counter.
 Depths, meanwhile, are about 30 to 38 centimetres.
 Obviously, these measurements will vary per kitchen.
 If you’re planning to buy the cabinet doors, plan the cabinet size around the dimensions of the doors.